 The service provider didn’t help with the restructuring – i.e. the main project component – and didn’t ensure that the users learned the new system and processes (among many other problems we typically encounter, including testing and data migration).

 What ends up happening is that these companies run systems that don’t jive with their ways of doing business.
 And, their businesses still have the same operational inefficiencies as before.
 The only difference is that they now have fancy, shiny software systems that spew out meaningless financial reports and operational recommendations.

 The bottom line is this: there’s no magic bullet.
 There are no secret shortcuts.
 ERP implementation success is all about successfully integrating the ERP system into an optimized business environment.

-Given the context that ERP implementation is first and foremost an operational restructuring project, it’s very important to evaluate your ERP service provider through the lens of business expertise (among other lenses).
+Given the context that ERP implementation is first and foremost an operational restructuring project, you must evaluate your ERP service provider through the lens of business expertise (among other lenses).

-Contact our experts for an independent opinion (1.866.282.5899).
+If you are unsure if your implementation services proposal or project plan addresses your organization’s operational needs sufficiently, or if you are unsure if the proposed consultants have sufficient business or operations experience, contact our experts for an independent opinion.
 As part of our full-service consulting offerings, we provide organizations with implementation diagnostics, risk assessments and action plans.

 Restructuring your business?